 They then come by Corbenic, by chance, by Galahad or by Perceval's sister, which is the Grail Castle.
 In some versions, Galahad is immediately sacrificed to purify his ancestral land (and Perceval), with that being the end or with Perceval and Bors continuing; otherwise, the knights have a catch-up with Galahad's family (who are the same even if Galahad isn't there) and are given the grail and told to return it to Sarras in the Middle East because it is too powerful for any man.
 If Galahad is around, he either ascends in Sarras or on the way home, because he's kind of like Jesus.
 Perceval either stays in Sarras as a hermit preacher or returns and tells the story himself.

-- Adaptational Villainy: Not villainy, per se, but while Perceval was the original hero he is often made less noble to martyr Galahad.
+- Adaptational Jerkass: While Perceval was the original hero, he is often made less noble to martyr Galahad.

 - Ascended Extra: In whatever version, the main characters are usually Galahad, Perceval, Bors, and Perceval's unnamed sister.